 Start standing on one leg with arms down by your side.
-Keep your feet shoulder width apart.
+Keep your feet shoulder-width apart.
 Reach both hands all the way down, touching the ground.
 When you touch the floor (if you cannot touch the floor bend your leg a little until you can touch the floor), bring your hands back up until you are standing straight back up.
 Finish the exercise by hoping on your one leg, putting your hands into the air.
-This is one rep. Repeat steps until your rep/time is over.
+This is one rep. Repeat steps until your rep/time are over.

 Tip: Make sure you are standing on one leg the entire time.
 If you need to find your balance stop the exercise and rearrange yourself.